mahmoudparsian/data-algorithms-with-spark/code/bonus_chapters/physical_partitioning/README.md

 The `MSCK REPAIR TABLE` command will load all partitions for the `continents` table (without executing this command, your SQL queries will return null/empty results).

 MSCK = metastore consistency check

 ## Query your data by SQL
-Now, we can use SQL queries to access data pointed by our `output_path`:
+Now, we can use SQL queries to access data pointed by our `output_path` and enabled by the `continents` table:

 	SELECT avg(temprature)
 		FROM continents